SenseNet/sncom-resources/_docs/binary-field.md

 ## Supported Field Controls

-- [Binary Field Control](/docs/binary-fieldcontrol): a complex field control that provides interface to upload/download binary content or edit textual content in a textarea.
+- [Binary Field Control](/docs/binary-fieldcontrol): A complex field control that provides interface to upload/download binary content or edit textual content in a textarea.

 ## Configuration

 The following properties can be set in the Field's [Field Setting](/docs/field-setting) configuration:

-- **IsText**: a bool property that defines the way the binary is presented - when displayed with [Binary Field Control](/docs/binary-fieldcontrol).
+- **IsText**: A bool property that defines the way the binary is presented - when displayed with [Binary Field Control](/docs/binary-fieldcontrol).
 If set to true, the Field data can be inserted manually as a text, otherwise a file can be uploaded.
 In the former case a textarea, in the latter case a fileupload control is rendered.

 > The **IsText** configuration property value is only a hint and the [Binary Field Control](/docs/binary-fieldcontrol) displaying the control can override this setting in cases when the Content has a special extension or it is a Content Type.

-## Example
+## Example/Tutorials

 Fully featured example: